 Best for: E-commerce stores on Shopify or WooCommerce that want chatbot automation.

 Switching from Zendesk to Crisp works well if you relied on Zendesk's knowledge base and shared inbox.
 Crisp bundles both.
 The workspace pricing is a relief after Zendesk's per-agent model.
-A team of five on the Unlimited plan pays $95 per month total, not $95 per person.
+A team of five on the Essentials plan pays $95 per month total, not $95 per person.
 Crisp fits best for a European SaaS company with three to eight support agents that needs GDPR-compliant chat with a knowledge base.

 Strengths: